skypanther/PiLit/pilit_player/readme.md

 The PiLit Player is, well, the player for your animation script.
 It is a Python app.
 I run it on a Raspberry Pi, though you should be able to run it on any computer with a Python environment (and network connectivity).

+Note: If you modify PiLit to add a new node type, you will need to update the `make_animation_command()` function in pilit_player.py file.

 ## Usage

 You will need an MQTT broker (server) on your network.
 If you use a Raspberry Pi, install the Mosquitto broker: